CHAPTER 1: THE MEETING

 "So," the god said after a pause, casual as a breeze, "you sure you want the void?
 No last-minute change of heart?"

 John blinked, then frowned.
 He let the words sit for a moment before he answered.
 "What?
-But you said you would return me "
+But you said you would return me."

+His eyes shimmered, colors shifting like storms behind glass.
 "You think I'd be insulted if an ant cursed me?
-That only shows your ignorance.
 Every breath you take exists because I permit it.
-Defiance amuses me, but amusement fades — and when it does, you'll learn how fragile mortal lives truly are."
+Defiance amuses me, but amusement fades—and when it does, you'll learn how fragile mortal lives truly are."

-"Yeah, yeah, spare me your bullshit."
+John's jaw clenched.
+"Yeah, yeah.
+Spare me your bullshit."

 The god's smile didn't falter, though for an instant it stretched wrong, teeth not quite following the curve of his lips, colors in his eyes slipping just a fraction offkey.
 He let the silence hang, then exhaled softly, almost bored.

 "Forget it, then," he said at last, voice casual but edged.
-The smile returned, sharper now.

 "If it were anyone else mouthing off, I'd have erased their soul without hesitation, dragged them through torments you can't begin to imagine.
 But you… You are different.
 You might entertain me a little."